Guugu Yimithirr people: Post-contact history

-History of settlement
+Captain Cook left a few pigs on the land, and they bred quickly, to become a major local source of food.

 The tribes of the area around Cooktown were decimated, the Guugu Yimithirr being "substantially exterminated", by a variety of factors: large-scale massacres, the kidnapping of women for rape and the abduction of their children, together with the lethal impact of consuming the opium that Chinese contractors paid to them for their work as hired labourers, and alcohol abuse.

 On 20 February 1879 there were 28 Aboriginal men shot and drowned at Cape Bedford.
 Cooktown-based Native Police Sub-inspector Stanhope O'Connor with his troopers hunted down and trapped in a narrow gorge, a group of 28 Guugu-Yimidhirr men and 13 women.
 None of the men escaped: 24 were shot down on the beach, while four swam into the sea, never to be seen again.

 In 1885 a curfew was imposed on them, disallowing their movement after dusk.
 In the same year, while delayed on his journey to Kaiser-Wilhelmsland (German New Guinea), the Lutheran missionary Johann Flierl founded the Elim Aboriginal Mission some 230 mi to the north of Cooktown, at Cape Bedford, and the following year the governance of the mission was assumed by the G. H. Schwartz, who renamed it Hope Vale.
 He stayed on with his converted congregation right through to the Second World War, when the population was relocated inland from Rockhampton.
 Schwartz, who had been there since the age of 19 and who had forgotten to take naturalisation, had mastered the language, contributing greatly to the retention of traditional knowledge, was interned as an enemy alien at 74.
 The colder climate had serious consequences for the displaced congregation, and many died.